Ensemble Conformalized Quantile Regression for Probabilistic Time Series Forecasting

-Ensemble learners are able to produce very accurate results, since combining several models with relatively similar bias reduces the variance and improves the generalization capability \cite{zhang2012ensemblebook}.
+Ensemble learners can produce very accurate results, since combining several models with relatively similar bias reduces the variance and improves the generalization capability \cite{zhang2012ensemblebook}.
 However, this is only the case if the member learners are sufficiently diverse and accurate.
 Diversity between member learners is essential for the ensemble performance, since little is gained by combining a vast ensemble of learners if they all produce the same result.
 It is challenging to obtain diversity among the member learners since they are all optimized to solve the same task and, usually, they are trained on data derived from the same dataset, which makes the learners being highly correlated.
-There is a trade-off between the individual learners' accuracy and the diversity between them.
-Combining very accurate but highly correlated learners often results in the ensemble learner performing worse than if some accurate and some weak performing learners are combined, since complementarity is more important than individual accuracy \cite{zhou2012ensemblefoundations}.
+There is a trade-off between the performance of the individual learners and the diversity among them.
+Combining very accurate but highly correlated learners often gives worse results than a combination of accurate and less accurate learners, since complementarity is more important than individual performance \cite{zhou2012ensemblefoundations}.